 Other Surface Applied Fabrication:

-If you’re interested in further accenting your glass, or exploring another option other than edgework, V-Grooving might be something to consider for your project.
+If you’re interested in further accenting your glass, or exploring another option other than edgework, V-grooving might be something to consider for your project for additional visual appeal.

-Fabricating glass in this way allows for glass design features such as:
+Fabricating glass in other ways allow for glass design features such as:

 - Notched corners

 - Internal cutouts

 Why Opt for Edgework?